 When doing research for the article I talked to Jerry Greenberg.
-He told me that he did not send any tape, he stated clear that the song selection and presentation to Dusty was Jerry Wexler`s Job.
+He,stated clear that the song selection and presentation to Dusty was Jerry Wexler`s Job.

 Dusty in New York?

-While Jerry Wexler often states that Dusty did not sing in Memphis also as being said in the Paul Sexton BBC Radio 2 documentary about the album:
+While Jerry Wexler often states that Dusty did not sing in Memphis, this is also confirmed in the Paul Sexton BBC Radio 2 documentary about the album:

 We would have arranger make the charts on all the songs, but they were simple, almost simplistic.
 Because instead of regulation chord symbols they went by numbers, 1 to 7.
 My practice was to start the session at 1 o’clock in the afternoon and the musicians were ready with all of the songs on their music stands with the very simple chord sequences.
 That`s all there were; there were not arrangements, there were just chord sequences.
 This was the Southern way of recording that I had learned in Memphis and Muscle Shoals: to build the song organically what you did, you had the musicians start to play these chords, and just playing the cords, and just playing the chords the guitarist or keyboard man would come up with a lick or an idea, and after a while – it never took to long- a rhythm pattern would be established that would really be the basis of the song.
 And when the rhythm track was almost finished, in the penultimate moment, that`s where I would have the singer come n and start to sing so that he or she could modify what they were doing to particularly suit and accommodate the singers`s phrasing.
 Only one problem: Dusty wouldn`t sing.
 So we had to image it.